-BitStringValue is defined in clause 21.9 of [3].
+BitStringValue and XMLBitStringValue are defined in 21.9/X.680.

-An ASN.1 stringvalue containing a cstring (ASN.1 name for character string delimited by " at both beginning and end) represents a <character string literal identifier> consisting of the Type and a <character string literal> with the same <text> as the ASN.1 String Text.
+An ASN.1 StringValue containing a cstring (ASN.1 name for character string delimited by " at both beginning and end) represents a <character string literal identifier> consisting of the Type and a <character string literal> with the same <text> as the ASN.1 String Text.
 The Type for cstring is an IA5Type as defined by this Recommendation.

-A stringvalue containing a Bitstringvalue or Hexstringvalue are mapped to SDL << package Predefined>> Bitstring operators with the same syntax.
+A BitStringValue containing a bstring or hstring are mapped to SDL <<package Predefined>> Bitstring operators with the same syntax provided that the length of the governing bit string type is not constrained.